alaiacano/alaiacano.github.io/_posts/2021-08-15-interviews.markdown

 We did it!
 We reversed a linked list.
 Want to add [some other task for a `LinkedList`](https://www.geeksforgeeks.org/top-20-linked-list-interview-question/)?
 No problem, we just have to:

-- Define a new `action` for the yaml config.
+- Define a new `action` for the YAML config.
 - Extend `Task` with a new subclass and implement `execute`.
 - Write some unit & integration tests, which are glaringly absent from this post!
 - Add a line to `task_factory` to produce the new class for the appropriate value of `action`.